Most Indiana drivers pay approximately $94 per year for auto insurance. Paying too much? Find out how you can save.

 |State Minimum — $500 Comprehensive/Collision||$1,063|

-If you're facing above-average car insurance payments, think about shopping around to get affordable coverage that works for you.
+If you're facing costly car insurance payments, think about shopping around to get affordable coverage that works for you.